Product documentation

 1c.
 Have a list of the (product) related fields to be included in search (if using them as a data source).
 Check if (some of) these are already available as part of the predefined queries, otherwise create (some of) the needed queries

-2) Create the Search configuration including the index.
+2) Create the Search configuration including the index (including activating the company parameter for Azure search).

 3) Configure the Search hierarchy - part 1 (the data to be uploaded)